-Pioneers Go East is a collective of performing and visual artists in collaboration with musicians.
+MISSION: Pioneers Go East is a collective of performing and visual artists in collaboration with musicians.
 We collective is dedicated to intimate theatre and opera installations inspired by stories originated in the Mediterranean region and Northern Europe.
 The collective incorporates multi-linguistic texts, surrealist soundscapes with design, art and video to evolve a universal language of performance that challenges and engages audiences in emotionally charged and accessible experiences.